estruyf/react-handlebars-search/README.md

 ![Search visualizer result](./assets/wp-example.gif)

-> Credits to [Simon-Pierre Plante](https://github.com/spplante) for the idea to make use of Handebars templates and [Mikael Svenson](https://twitter.com/mikaelsvenson) for the code to load external scripts.
+> Credits to [Simon-Pierre Plante](https://github.com/spplante) for the idea to make use of Handebars templates and [Mikael Svenson](https://twitter.com/mikaelsvenson) for the code to allow to load external scripts in the templates.

 ## Minimal Path to Awesome